jovandeginste/jovandeginste.github.io/_posts/2016-04-29-puppet-mcollective-rundeck.md

 ## A final bug to fix

 Meanwhile, the rundeck-user was added to all nodes in our puppet environment.
-And now, everytime I ran a command on all servers, I ended up with an error (after a lot of successful commands):
+And now, everytime I ran a command on all servers, I ended up with a stack trace and this error in the log file (after a lot of successful commands):

 ```
 2016-04-29 18:24:23,965 [qtp1545044507-58] INFO  grails.app.services.rundeck.services.ScheduledExecutionService - scheduling temp job: TEMP:admin:75